 Are other forms of retirement income taxable in Arkansas?

-Yes, but they may also be eligible for an exemption.
-Specifically, for persons age 59.5 or older, income from pensions or retirement accounts qualifies for an exemption of up to $6,000.
+Yes — but they may also be eligible for a deduction.
+Specifically, for persons age 59.5 or older, income from pensions or retirement accounts qualifies for a deduction of up to $6,000.

 That deduction applies to the combined total from all accounts and pensions, so if you have income from both a 401(k) and a public pension, you can still only claim one deduction of up to $6,000.
 Married couples who both have retirement income can claim the deduction twice, one for each person’s retirement income.
 Retirement income above that deduction is taxed at the normal income tax rates, shown in the table below.

 |Arkansas Taxable Income||Rate|